ErpNetDocs/webclient/introduction/social/meet.md

 2. Click **Join meeting** to enter the ongoing meeting.<br>
    The conferencing page opens, and you can see what is being shared and participate.

+### Start a meeting from a record

+You can initiate a meeting from the following records:
+- Case
+- Activity
+- Service Activity
+- Marketing Activity

+1. Open the desired record.
+2. Open the main menu (three vertical dots in the top-right corner of the form).
+3. Select option **Meet**.
+   A side panel opens with the Meet initial page - _Start a new meeting_..
+4. Click **Start meeting**.
+   The meeting lobby page opens and displays the list of potential participants.
+5. Select/deselect the participants.
+6. Click **Start**.
+   The video conferencing page opens and the meeting starts.

+### Join a meeting from a record

+When a meeting is started, the system notifies participants through the mentioned channels (see Note above).
+The system message is posted in the related Discuss panel of the record.<br>
+From within the record (Case, Activity, Service Activity, or Marketing Activity)
+1. Join the meeting using any of the available entry points:
+   - Click **Join meeting** in the chat message.
+   - Click on the notification from the **Notifications** panel.
+   - Click the red toaster.
+2. The meeting lobby page opens.
+3. Click **Join meeting** to enter the ongoing meeting.

+---

+### Participants

+Participants in meetings started from records are determined based on the context of the record.
+This may include:

+- Users who follow the record (for example, tagged users)
+- Users explicitly listed as participants (e.g. in Activities)